josi-lima/check-list/README.md

 <strong>[EN]</strong>
 <br>
-An interactive page, in which we're able to check multiple items of a list in a row (using the shift key), as we answer the question from the top of the page.
+An interactive page, in which we're able to check multiple items of a list in a row (using the shift key), as we answer the requirement from the top of the page.
 This is the project #10 of a series based on the coding challenge _[#JavaScript30](https://javascript30.com/)_.

 <strong>[POR]</strong>
 <br>
-Uma página interativa, na qual podemos clicar vários itens de uma lista em sequência (usando a tecla shift), conforme respondemos à pergunta do topo da página.
+Uma página interativa, na qual podemos clicar vários itens de uma lista em sequência (usando a tecla shift), conforme respondemos ao requisito do topo da página.
 Este é o projeto nº 10 de uma série baseada no desafio de programação _[#JavaScript30](https://javascript30.com/)_.